THE

 cause and effect and between the deduced object and that from which there is

-deduction.
-The example of the
+deduction. the example of the

 former type is the relation between smoke and fire and of the latter type is the

-relation between rose and flower.
-We
+relation between rose and flower. we

 can deduce one fact from another only if there is existential dependence.

-It can be asked why is it that we can deduce one fact from another only
+it can be asked why is it that we can deduce one fact from another only

-if there is existential dependence.11 The answer given by the
+if there is existential dependence.11 the answer given by the

-Buddhist logicians is that this is so because effect which is not dependent upon
+buddhist logicians is that this is so because effect which is not dependent upon

 another object cannot be invariably and necessarily concomitant with the later.

-In other words, if effect is not tied up by its existence to another
+in other words, if effect is not tied up by its existence to another

 object, it can not be necessarily concomitant with the latter.

-There will be no invariability (avyabhicara).
+there will be no invariability (avyabhicara).

-Thus the possibility of deducing one fact from the other depends upon an
+thus the possibility of deducing one fact from the other depends upon an

 invariable and necessary connection which precludes the existence of the one

-without the existence of the other.
-Therefore,
+without the existence of the other. therefore,

 if two facts are existentially connected we can assert that one of them can not